Coastal Inundation Community of Practice

 The Coastal Inundation Community of Practice is a national network of practitioners that facilitates peer-to-peer learning, information exchange, and collaborative engagement to advance coastal flooding science, knowledge and solutions.

-As climate change impacts worsen, so does coastal inundation - water on normally dry ground as a result of flooding.
-This is a complex problem that requires a multidisciplinary, long-term, coordinated effort to address.
+Coastal inundation - water on normally dry ground as a result of flooding - is a complex problem that requires a multidisciplinary, long-term, coordinated effort to address.
 The impact of coastal inundation can be devastating, leading to property damage, displacement of populations, and loss of life.
 Collaboration across the public, private, non-profit, and academic sectors ensures that the best available knowledge and expertise are being utilized to address inundation in coastal communities.
 NOAA's Office for Coastal Management (OCM), the National Sea Grant Office (NSGO), and the American Society of Adaptation Professionals (ASAP) are collaboratively building and facilitating the Coastal Inundation Community of Practice to advance resilience to flooding now and in the future.

 Upcoming Events